-Procyan is the name of the brightest star which is located in the heart of the sign.
-As Stars go, it is the 8th brightest star in the heavens.
+Procyan, the brightest star, is located in the heart of the sign.
+As stars go, it is the 8th brightest star in order of magnitude in the heavens.

 There are two other stars with Arabic names that have come down to us, though their exact locations are not known.
 One is “Al Mirzam,” a name we learned when studying Canis Major.
 It means, “The Prince of Ruler.”
 The other star name is “Al Gomeyra,” which means “Him Who Completes or Perfects,” reminiscent of Psalm 138:8a – “The Lord will perfect that which concerns me;”

 Second in order of magnitude for this constellation is an Arabic named star, “Al Gomeisa: The Burdened, The loaded, Bearing for others.”
 Isn’t that just the most perfect description of our Lord Jesus?!